 • high activity in vitro against the main pathogens, with the exception of atypical ones;

-• a low level of resistance in Central Russia (however, the trend towards its increase is alarming);
+• not high level resistance in Central Russia (however, the tendency to increase it is alarming);

 • reliable clinical and bacteriological efficacy.
 Macrolides:

-• increase in resistance S. pneumoniaeand S. pyogenes;resistance may be accompanied by a decrease in clinical effectiveness;
+• resistance growth S. pneumoniae and S. pyogenes; resistance may be accompanied by a decrease in clinical efficacy;

-• high level of stability S. pneumoniae.
-In view of the above, b-lactam antibiotics and new fluoroquinolones can now be recognized as optimal agents for the treatment of community-acquired respiratory tract infections (see Table 5).
+• high level of sustainability S. pneumoniae.
+In view of the foregoing, β-lactam antibiotics and new fluoroquinolones can currently be recognized as the optimal agents for the treatment of community-acquired respiratory tract infections (see table 5).
 The use of macrolides should be limited - drugs can be prescribed for non-severe pneumonia in children or young patients, especially if there are signs of an atypical course (mycoplasma, chlamydial).
 Table 5.
-The value of antibacterial agents for lower respiratory tract infections in outpatient practice.
+Significance of antibacterial agents in lower respiratory tract infections in outpatient practice.
 It should be emphasized that the appointment of some antibacterial drugs used in outpatient practice for respiratory infections cannot be considered rational.
 These drugs primarily include:

 • early fluoroquinolones (ciprofloxacin, ofloxacin, pefloxacin, lomefloxacin) - low activity against S. pneumoniae;

-• 3rd generation oral cephalosporins (ceftibuten) - low activity against S. pneumoniae;
+• third-generation oral cephalosporins (ceftibuten) - low activity against S. pneumoniae;

-• ampiox is an irrational combination, doses of ampicillin and oxacillin (0.125 mg each) are significantly lower than therapeutic.
-Table 6 shows the current recommendations for antibiotic therapy of community-acquired respiratory infections, taking into account all the required criteria and proven efficacy in controlled clinical trials.
+• ampioks is an irrational combination, the doses of ampicillin and oxacillin (0.125 mg each) are significantly lower than therapeutic ones.
+Table 6 shows modern recommendations on antibiotic therapy of community-acquired respiratory infections, taking into account all the required criteria and proven efficacy in controlled clinical research.
 Table 6.
 Antibacterial drugs recommended for the treatment of community-acquired respiratory infections.
-1 Mainly with recurrent course
+1 Mainly in relapsing course

-2 For atypical etiology (Mycoplasma pneumoniae, Chlamydia pneumoniae, Legionella pneumopriila) The recommendations presented are of the most general nature.
-At the same time, from a practical standpoint, the choice of the optimal antibacterial drug should also be carried out taking into account the characteristics of the patient and the disease.
-For example, in patients with pneumonia of young and middle age without aggravating factors, amoxicillin, macrolides, protected penicillins and new fluoroquinolones have a therapeutic effect.
-However, in elderly patients in the etiology of the disease, it becomes more important S. aureusand gram-negative bacteria, which explains the decrease in the effectiveness of amoxicillin and macrolides in this category of patients.
-Also, a common mistake in medical practice is the refusal to prescribe antibiotic therapy for pneumonia to pregnant women due to fear of the negative effect of drugs on the fetus.
-It should be noted that the list of antibacterial drugs, the use of which is undesirable during pregnancy due to the risk of embryotoxic action, is limited - tetracyclines, chloramphenicol, sulfonamides, co-trimoxazole, fluoroquinolones, aminoglycosides.
-Other antibiotics, in particular b-lactams, macrolides, can be used in pregnant women.
-Other possible factors influencing the choice of antibacterial drug are presented in table 7.
+2 In case of atypical etiology ( Mycoplasma pneumoniae, Chlamydia pneumoniae, Legionella pneumopriila) The recommendations presented are of the most general nature.
+At the same time, from a practical point of view, the choice of the optimal antibacterial drug should also be carried out taking into account the characteristics of the patient and the disease.
+So, for example, in patients with pneumonia of young and middle age without aggravating factors, amoxicillin, macrolides, protected penicillins and new fluoroquinolones have a therapeutic effect.
+However, in elderly patients, in the etiology of the disease, S. aureus and gram-negative bacteria, which explains the decrease in the effectiveness of amoxicillin and macrolides in this category of patients.
+Also a common mistake in medical practice is the refusal to prescribe antibiotic therapy for pneumonia to pregnant women due to fear of the negative effect of drugs on the fetus.
+It should be noted that the list of antibacterial drugs, the use of which is undesirable during pregnancy due to the risk of embryotoxic effects, is limited - tetracyclines, chloramphenicol, sulfonamides, co-trimoxazole, fluoroquinolones, aminoglycosides.
+Other antibiotics, in particular b-lactams, macrolides, may be used in pregnant women.
+Other possible factors influencing the choice of antibacterial drug are presented in Table 7.
 Table 7.
-Special clinical situations in community-acquired lower respiratory tract infections.
-There are frequent mistakes when choosing an antibacterial drug if the initial one is ineffective.
-Here it is also necessary to dwell on the errors of antibiotic therapy, which relate to the untimely assessment of the ineffectiveness of the original antibiotic.
-The generally accepted critical period for assessing the effectiveness (or ineffectiveness) of antibiotic therapy is 48-72 hours from the moment of its appointment.
-Unfortunately, we often have to deal with such cases when the patient continues to receive the prescribed antibiotic for a week or more, despite the absence of an obvious clinical effect.
+Special clinical situations in community-acquired infections of the lower respiratory tract.
+Mistakes are not uncommon when choosing an antibacterial drug in case of ineffectiveness of the initial one.
+Here it is also necessary to dwell on the errors of antibiotic therapy, which relate to the untimely assessment of the ineffectiveness of the initial antibiotic.
+The generally accepted critical period for evaluating the effectiveness (or ineffectiveness) of antibiotic therapy is 48-72 hours from the moment of its appointment.
+Unfortunately, we often encounter such cases when the patient continues to receive the prescribed antibiotic for a week or more, despite the absence of an obvious clinical effect.
 Usually, the criterion for the effectiveness of antibiotic therapy is a decrease or normalization of the patient's body temperature, a decrease in signs of intoxication.
-In those cases (not so frequent) when there is no fever from the very beginning of the disease, one has to focus on other signs of intoxication (headache, anorexia, cerebral symptoms, etc.), as well as on the absence of disease progression during the period of treatment.
-The continuation of antibiotic therapy, despite its ineffectiveness, has many negative consequences.
-At the same time, the appointment of another, more adequate antibiotic is delayed, which leads to the progression of inflammation (especially important in severe pneumonia, in patients with concomitant pathology) and the development of complications, and also lengthens the duration of treatment.
-In addition, the risk of side (toxic) effects of drugs increases, as well as the development and enhancement of antibiotic resistance.
+In those cases (not so frequent), when there is no fever from the very beginning of the disease, one has to focus on other signs of intoxication ( headache, anorexia, cerebral symptoms, etc.), as well as the absence of disease progression during the period of treatment.
+Continuation of antibiotic therapy, despite its inefficiency, has many negative consequences.
+At the same time, the appointment of another, more adequate antibiotic is delayed, which leads to the progression of inflammation (especially important in severe pneumonia, in patients with concomitant pathology) and the development of complications, and also lengthens the treatment time.
+In addition, the risk of side (toxic) effects of drugs, as well as the development and strengthening of antibiotic resistance, increases.
 Continuation of treatment, despite the ineffectiveness of the therapy, undermines the confidence of the patient and his relatives in the attending physician.
-The inefficiency of such erroneous tactics of antibacterial therapy is also obvious (waste of ineffective AP, additional costs for the treatment of toxic effects, etc.).
-In addition, errors are encountered when replacing an ineffective antibiotic with another, i.e. when changing a drug.
-At the same time, the doctor forgets that the principle of choosing an antibacterial drug remains the same, that is, one should focus on the clinical situation, taking into account, however, the ineffectiveness of the original drug and a number of other additional signs.
-The lack of effect from the originally prescribed antibiotic should, to a certain extent, serve as an additional guideline to justify the choice of the second drug.
-For example, the lack of effect from the use of b-lactam antibiotics (penicillins, cephalosporins) in a patient with community-acquired pneumonia suggests an atypical etiology of pneumonia (mycoplasma, chlamydial or legionella), taking into account, of course, other clinical signs.
-Clinical signs of atypical pneumonia caused by Mycoplasma pneumoniaeor Chlamydia pneumonias:
+The uneconomical nature of such an erroneous tactics of antibiotic therapy is also obvious (waste consumption of ineffective AP, additional costs for the treatment of toxic effects, etc.).
+In addition, errors occur when replacing an ineffective antibiotic with another, i.e. when changing the drug.
+At the same time, the doctor forgets that the principle of choosing an antibacterial drug remains the same, that is, one should focus on the clinical situation, taking into account, however, the ineffectiveness of the initial drug and a number of other additional signs.
+The lack of effect of the initially prescribed antibiotic to a certain extent should serve as an additional guideline to justify the choice of the second drug.
+For example, the lack of effect from the use of b-lactam antibiotics (penicillins, cephalosporins) in a patient with community-acquired pneumonia suggests an atypical etiology of pneumonia (mycoplasmal, chlamydial or legionella), taking into account, of course, other clinical signs.
+Clinical signs of SARS caused by Mycoplasma pneumoniae or Chlamydia pneumonias:

-• gradual onset (over three to seven days);
+• gradual onset (within three to seven days);

 • unproductive cough;